 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in slates with tiled ridging.
-There is a section of tiled roofing over the rear vestibule.
-Access to the roof void was via a hatch in the ceiling of the left hand bedroom.
-There was a head and shoulders inspection only.
-This area is insulated.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The roof is pitched and laid in slates with stone ridging at the front and tiled ridging and hips on the rear.
+It is a double pitched roof with a central valley which was not viewed.
+There was a restricted view of the roof coverings at the rear/sides.
+Access to the front roof void is via a hatch in the first floor hallway ceiling.
+There was a restricted head and shoulders inspection only.
+This area is not insulated.
+The roof void of the rear part of the building is accessed via timber stairs.
+It has been floored and lined to form an attic bedroom which is not classed as habitable accommodation.
+There was no access to any eaves voids in this area.
+Poinwatar fittinga Viewelly increased with the end of himseylars where Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction roughcast at the front and rendered at the rear.
-The kitchen and rear vestibule are of brick externally rendered and painted.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The front entrance door is timber panelled with a UPVC double glazed rear door.
-The windows are a mix of timber sash single glazed, timber sash double glazed and UPVC double glazed.
-There are metal skylight windows in the kitchen.